Particle algorithms for maximum likelihood training of latent variable models: PARTICLE GRADIENT DESCENT

+For models with varying time-scales within the $\theta$-components, we found it helpful to adapt $\Lambda$ with $k$ similarly as in Adagrad or RMSProp (e.g., cf.~\citet{Ruder2016}); see Sec.~\ref{sec:gen} for an example.
+In cases where inverting $\ell$'s $\theta$-Hessian is not prohibitively expensive, we can alternatively mitigate the ill-conditioning using the PQN algorithm in App.~\ref{app:pqn}.
+(Indeed, for some simple models, (\ref{eq:IW2gradalg2},\ref{eq:IW2gradalg12}) coincides with PQN; in more complicated ones, it can be viewed as a crude approximation thereof.)
+Lastly, in cases where the E step is tractable, we can circumvent this issue with the PMGD algorithm in App.~\ref{app:pmgd}.

-B1 can be mitigated by decreasing the step size and B2 by increasing the particle number: \begin{example} Consider again Ex.~\ref{ex:hier}.
-In this simple case, (B1,2) do not materialize in the $\theta$-estimates (Fig.~\ref{fig:hier}) because the model `is linear in $\theta$', cf.\ App.~\ref{app:hierfinitepopbias}.
-To observe (B1,2) we must examine the model's `non-linear aspects', for instance the posterior variance whose estimates are biased (Fig.~\ref{fig:hierbias}). \end{example} Of course, increasing $N$ grows the algorithm's cost and excessively lowering $h$ slows its convergence.
-However, computations across particles are easily vectorized which substantially mitigates the cost growth (cf.\ Sec.~\ref{sec:examples}).
-It seems also to be possible to eliminate B1 altogether by adding population-wide accept-reject steps as described in App.~\ref{app:MH}, see Fig.~\ref{fig:hierbias}c.
-However, we do not dwell on this type of approach because its scalability is limited by a practical downside: the acceptance probability degenerates for large $D_x$ and $N$, forcing small choices of $h$ and slow convergence.
+\paragraph*{The bias.}For PGD, PQN, and PMGD, (C2) above is not quite true: the estimates produced by the algorithms are biased in the sense that $(\bar{\theta}_k,\bar{q}_k)$ does not converge exactly to $(\theta_*,p_{\theta_*}(\cdot|y))$, but rather to a point in its vicinity.
+This bias stems from two sources: \begin{compactenum} \item[(B1)] \textbf{$\bm{h>0}$.} Euler-Maruyama discretizations of the Langevin diffusion do not preserve stationary distributions: this can be seen by examining the mean-field limits of (\ref{eq:IW2gradalg11},\ref{eq:IW2gradalg12}), cf.\ App.~\ref{app:biasdisc}. \item[(B2)] \textbf{$\bm{N<\infty}$.} Our use of finite particle populations: this is best understood by studying the continuum limits of (\ref{eq:IW2gradalg11},\ref{eq:IW2gradalg12}), cf.\ App.~\ref{app:biasfinitepop}. \end{compactenum} B1 can be mitigated by decreasing the step size and B2 by increasing the particle number: \begin{example} Consider again Ex.~\ref{ex:hier}.
+In this simple case, (B1,2) do not feature in the $\theta$-estimates (Fig.~\ref{fig:hier}) because the model `is linear in $\theta$', cf.\ App.~\ref{app:hierfinitepopbias}.
+To observe (B1,2), we must examine the model's `non-linear aspects'; for instance, the posterior variance whose estimates are biased (Fig.~\ref{fig:hierbias}). \end{example} Of course, increasing $N$ grows the algorithm's cost, and excessively lowering $h$ slows its convergence.
+It also seems possible to eliminate (B1) altogether by adding population-wide accept-reject steps as described in App.~\ref{app:MH}, see Fig.~\ref{fig:hierbias}c.
+However, we do not dwell on this approach because a practical downside limits its scalability: the acceptance probability degenerates for large $D_x$ and $N$, forcing small choices of $h$ and slow convergence.

-\section{Numerical experiments}
+\section{NUMERICAL EXPERIMENTS}